What is an OIG Exclusion?

 Even when a provider is unaware that a person was excluded at the time the claim was made, OIG has issued guidance advising that such inadvertent violations must be reported and repaid.
 In light of this guidance, any claim that might involve an excluded person or entity could potentially have False Claims Act implications under the Affordable Care Act if it is not dealt with in a timely and proper manner.

-This article is just intended to be an introductory outline of the basics to the subject matter.
+This article is just intended to be an introductory outline of the basics to answer the question, What is an OIG Exclusion?
 Our other posts have additional information, but if you have any questions about exclusions and your screening obligations, feel free to contact any of us at Exclusion Screening, LLCSM.

 Read more on OIG Exclusion